clyde-ai/Coot/README.md

 `tail` (int) *required*: The tail tile number of the snake.
 Must be lower than head.

 #### /create-team
 **Description:** Creates or edits an existing team with specified members, writes to the Teams Sheet.
 Also creates, assigns and removes custom team role.
-Role name format: {Team TeamName}
+Role name format: {Team TeamName}.
+This command must be used in a channel where your @mentions are visible to the bot.
 **Parameters:**
 `teamName` (string) *required*: The name of the team.
 `members` (@user) *required*: The members to add to the team. @Mention the members in the format <@user_id>.
 1-10 members can be assigned to a single team at once.